Georgia Southern University–East Georgia Campus: Satellite campuses

-East Georgia State College operates two satellite campuses in Statesboro and Augusta as collaborations with Georgia Southern University (GS) and Augusta University (AU), respectively.
-The purpose of EGSC Statesboro and EGSC Augusta is to serve students living within the local area as well as those who do not meet the freshmen admission requirements of the hosting universities; those who are not eligible to attend EGSC may be referred to either Ogeechee Technical College or Augusta Technical College when appropriate.
-Students enrolled at either satellite campus pay EGSC's tuition rate and fees, which also include the host institution's student services fees, allowing EGSC students to access most of the student services provided to Georgia Southern and Augusta University students, such as library, dining, health, transportation, and recreation services.
-EGSC students are not permitted to seek membership at fraternities and sororities or participate in varsity intercollegiate athletic programs at their hosting institution; however, Statesboro and Augusta students are permitted to participate in EGSC's own athletic teams on the main Swainsboro campus.
-After completing a minimum of 30 credit hours of college level coursework, as well as attaining a minimum GPA of 2.0, students can choose to transfer to their hosting institution or another university-level institution, or remain at East Georgia State College to satisfy requirements for the Associate of Arts degree.
+Prior to consolidation, East Georgia State College operated two satellite campuses in Statesboro and Augusta as collaborations with Georgia Southern University and Augusta University (AU), respectively.
+The purpose of EGSC Statesboro and EGSC Augusta was to serve students living within the local area as well as those who did not meet the freshmen admission requirements of the hosting institutions; those who are not eligible to attend EGSC were referred to either Ogeechee Technical College or Augusta Technical College where appropriate.
+Students enrolled at either satellite campus paid EGSC's tuition rate and fees, which also included the host institution's student services fees, allowing EGSC students to access most of the student services provided to Georgia Southern and Augusta University students, such as library, dining, health, transportation, and recreation services.
+EGSC students were not permitted to seek membership at fraternities and sororities or participate in varsity intercollegiate athletic programs at their hosting institution.
+After completing a minimum of 30 credit hours of college level coursework, as well as attaining a minimum GPA of 2.0, students could choose to transfer to their hosting institution or another university-level institution, or remain at EGSC to satisfy requirements for the Associate of Arts degree.

 Statesboro

 EGSC Statesboro (EGSC-S) was established in 1997.
 From its inception until July 2011, EGSC-S used leased office space to house its administrative functions and Georgia Southern classroom space for academic functions.
 In March 2010, the college broke ground on a new satellite center on U.S. Highway 301 South, near the main campus of Ogeechee Tech.
-This campus is in an unincorporated area.
-The new campus opened just before the start of the 2011 fall semester and houses classroom space, a student computer lab, and a commons area in addition to its administrative functions.
+This campus is in an unincorporated area, outside the city limits of Statesboro.
+The new campus opened just before the start of the 2011 fall semester and housed classroom space, a student computer lab, and a commons area in addition to its administrative functions.
 However, many student services and some classes are still hosted on the Georgia Southern campus.

 In November 2018, The George-Anne, Georgia Southern's student newspaper, reported that EGSC officials plan to relocate the Statesboro Center to the Georgia Southern campus, citing student concerns with attending classes, accessing services, and participating in extracurricular activities at two discrete locations nearly 4 mi apart.
 EGSC officials plan to use the Nessmith-Lane Center to house the Statesboro Center while Georgia Southern's Continuing and Professional Education (CPE) department would relocate to the EGSC Statesboro Center facility.
 EGSC Statesboro's relocation to the Nessmith-Lane Center took place over the 2021 winter break, and opened for students in the 2022 spring semester.
-Georgia Southern's renovation of the former EGSC Statesboro facility was completed in the spring of 2023; CPE director Dr. Diana Badakhsh stated that moving the CPE from the congested university campus has greatly improved patron access and program registrations.
+Georgia Southern's renovation of the former EGSC Statesboro facility was completed in the spring of 2023; CPE director Dr. Diana Badakhsh stated that moving the CPE off the congested university campus has greatly improved patron access and program registrations.

+In 2026, after the consolidation with Georgia Southern University, EGSC Statesboro campus was renamed to Georgia Southern University – East Georgia Center Statesboro.